esper-io/dev-docs/docs/home/console.md

 ![Play Store](./assets/NewConsole/PlayStore.png)

 ***Tip: Once you approve a Google Play Store app, you can add it from the list shown in the Provisioning Template under 'Your App.'***

+**Upload Apps**

+For convenience, an **Upload Apps** option has been provided on this page where you can directly upload the app APK.
+The Uploaded app will be shown in the ‘Add Application list.’

 When you are satisfied with your application's settings, click **Next**.